TestCentric/testcentric-gui/README.md

 The **chocolatey** package provides the best user experience and is the recommended way to install **TestCentric**.
 Follow the directions at [chocolatey.org](https://chocolatey.org/packages/testcentric-gui) or see the [INTALL](./INSTALL.md) document.
 If you wish to install any NUnit engine extensions for use with the GUI, simply install them using `choco.exe` in the same way as the GUI.

 To use the **zip** distribution, you should simply unzip the contents into a convenient directory and create your own shortcut to `testcentric.exe`.
 To use it from the command-line, place the install directory on your path.

-For installation of pre-release development versions of **TestCentric** see the [INSTALL](./INSTALL.md) document.
+See the [INSTALL](./INSTALL.md) document for details, including installation of pre-release versions of **TestCentric**.

 ## Versioning